 sincerely, Ed Webster

-BETA PHOTO: A view of the checkerboard wall (and
+BETA PHOTO: A view of the Checkerboard Wall (and Maiden Voyage...

 Christa Cline on pitch 3.

 Wyatt follows the 3rd pitch